shivas24/Python-Practice/README.md

-Python Complete guide with pratice suitable examples
+Complete Python Guide with examples